 Hey my friend, it's Patrick Almond from StopDoingNothing.com and it's a nice warm day here in Oklahoma City.
 Probably in the high 80's if not the mid 90's and I'm sorry if I sweat in the process of making this video.
 But to tell you the truth, I'd always much rather have it hot outside than cold outside, and it's going to get cold here in a few months in Oklahoma City.
 But I was going through my blog statistics over there on StopDoingNothing.com and for awhile now, for a couple of years, the most searched phrase that gets people over to StopDoingNothing.com is, "How can I grow as a person?"
 Which means that people are searching on the search engines for that phrase a lot.
 Several thousand times a month a lot of them are landing on StopDoingNothing.com.
 We're number one for that search phrase.
 So I thought I would make a quick video for you today to maybe explain to you how I am moving along with my personal growth and some of the things that have helped me kind of basically help grow.
 Help change my mindset and help me grow as a person.
 I have to admit that probably it's taken me probably a lot longer time in life than most people to understand some of the limiting factors of my mind, and my body, and my spirit, and of the world around me.

-<p>You may be really good on camera.
-You may be really good teaching a certain topic.
-You may be really good helping do project management or writing a book.
 Whatever it is, get really good at that.
 And try to make your money doing that.
 That's kind of funny.
-I also used to be of the mindset if I wasn't a generalist I might miss out on chances to make money.
+I also used to be of the mindset if I wasn't a generalist, I might miss out on chances to make money.
 And that still happens.
 People come to me and are like here is $10,000 help us with this project.
 Most people would say it's kind of foolish to turn that money down.
-Well the thing is I can make more money being more fine tuned and more focused on a particular topic and being an expert in that area than trying to be a generalist and someone that kind of works on every single thing that's thrown at me.
+Well, the thing is I can make more money being more fine-tuned and more focused on a particular topic and being an expert in that area than trying to be a generalist and someone that kind of works on every single thing that's thrown at me.
 Because there's an endless supply of money and opportunity out there, and if you're not careful you'll always be bending down, picking up, and looking for random things to work on.
 But focus on a particular thing and get really good at it.